AndrGab/AndrGab/README.md

 ### 👋 Hello!

-- 😄 Software Developer and Biomedical Scientist with a passion for Life, Science, and Computing.
+- 👨‍🔬 I'm a Software Developer and a Biomedical Scientist with a passion for Life, Science, and Computing.

 - 🌱 I'm constantly looking for new challenges to sharpen my skills and collaborate on innovative projects!